 If you experience any of the symptoms talked about here today, contact your medical professional right away to discuss options.

-Find out if you qualify for the Tijuana Gastric Sleeve by clicking through to our online application form or contact us today to find out more.
+Find out if you qualify for the gastric sleeve surgery by clicking through to our online application form or contact us today to find out more.